pleumann/pasta80/README.md

 $ tnylpo -soy,4,0 -t @ hello  # Run in full-screen mode with (Spectrum Next) colors
 ```

 There is a folder containing `examples` and a folder containing `tests` for the compiler.
-The main test suite `all.pas` needs to be compiled with optimizations because of its size.
+The main test suite `all.pas` needs to be compiled with `--opt` because of its size.
+Otherwise it won't fit into 64K.
 Both the examples and the tests should give you a pretty good overview of what the compiler can do.

 ## Minimalistic IDE